shravanSD/webcentric/readme.txt

 Changes: Vyas

 	-add car refresh fixed.
 	-some css mods in car booking

+10/02/18
+Changes: Shravan

+	- Modded CSS for review: caption element conflicted with that of footer.html, #feedbackform specified
+	- Added title to Review file